Humid continental climate: Warm summer subtype

+Regions with warm-summer humid continental climates as of 1991-2020, using the -3 °C threshold for the coldest month.

 Also known as hemiboreal climate, areas featuring this subtype of the continental climate have an average temperature in the warmest month below 22 °C. Summer high temperatures in this zone typically average between 21–28 C during the daytime and the average temperatures in the coldest month are generally well or far below the -3 °C (or 0 °C) isotherm.
 Frost-free periods typically last 3–5 months.
 Heat spells lasting over a week are rare.

 The warm summer version of the humid continental climate covers a much larger area than the hot subtype.
 In North America, the climate zone covers from about 42°N to 50°N latitude mostly east of 100°W, including parts of Southern Ontario, the southern half of Quebec, The Maritimes, and Newfoundland, as well as the northern United States from eastern North Dakota east to Maine.
 However, it can be found as far north as 54°N, and further west in the Canadian Prairie Provinces and below 40°N in the high Appalachians.
 In Europe, this subtype reaches its most northerly latitude in Bodø at the 67°N.

 High-altitude locations such as Flagstaff, Arizona, Aspen, Colorado and Los Alamos, New Mexico in the western United States exhibit local Dfb climates.
 The south-central and southwestern Prairie Provinces also fits the Dfb criteria from a thermal profile, but because of semi-arid precipitation portions of it are grouped into the BSk category.